Higher-order methods of radiative transfer in simulations of the epoch of reionisation: Pn versus M1: Results: Coupled radiation and chemistry - Cosmological Radiative Benchmark Tests

 In Fig. \ref{fig:strom_profile}, are shown side by side the profiles of the ionised and neutral fractions at 35 Myr on the left, and 100 Myr on the right.
 As done previously, we compare both models, with their relative difference being showcased in the underplot.
 Fig. \ref{fig:strom_temp} shows the same comparison but on the temperature profile around our source, and at three different time steps instead of two: 10, 35 and 100 Myr.\\

-Once again, $\rm P_n$ matches $\rm M_1$ very well, both in ionised fraction and in temperature, with maximum differences of around 2\% for the former and 5\% in the latter.
+Once again, $\rm P_n$ matches $\rm M_1$ very well, both in ionised fraction, with a maximum difference of around 2\%, and in temperature, with a maximum difference of 5\%.
 Surprisingly, we observe that this variation in ionised fraction has been divided by a factor two compared to the same test without temperature variation at the same time step.
-The temperature profile also fits what is physically expected of this test, with a sudden drop when the ionising front is reached.\\
+The temperature profile also fits what is physically expected of this test, with a sudden drop when the ionising front is reached since the radiation has not reached the medium beyond that point and thus has not started photo-heating it.\\